 Plus: I snuck in a vacation to Big Sur before California was shut down.
 Minus: By the time I got back to Minnesota, all the hand sanitizer was gone.

-Plus: I have a two-year-old granddaughter who does not know the meaning of social distancing.
-Minus: I have a two-year-old granddaughter who does not know the meaning of social distancing.
+Plus: I have a three-year-old granddaughter who does not know the meaning of social distancing.
+Minus: I have a three-year-old granddaughter who does not know the meaning of social distancing.

 Plus: Like many states, Minnesota has sagely closed all public gathering places, including schools and restaurants, to encourage people to stay home and impede the spread of the virus.
 Minus: I do not cook.